Hydronic balancing

-Hydronic balancing, also called hydraulic balancing, is the process of optimizing the distribution of water in a building's hydronic heating or cooling system by equalizing the system pressure to provide the intended indoor climate at optimum energy efficiency and minimal operating cost.
+Hydronic balancing, also called hydraulic balancing, is the process of optimizing the distribution of water in a building's hydronic heating or cooling system by equalizing the system pressure.
+In a balanced system every radiator is set to receive the proper amount of fluid in order to provide the intended indoor climate at optimum energy efficiency and minimal operating cost.

+System imbalances

-To provide the correct power output, heating or cooling devices require a certain flow known as the design flow.
+To provide the correct power output, heating or cooling devices require a "design flow."
 Theoretically, it is possible to design plants that deliver the design flow at each terminal unit (heating or cooling device).
 In reality, this is not possible because pipes and valves only come in certain sizes.
-Moreover, predicting the real flow in a system accurately is too complex.
+Moreover, predicting the real flow in a system is prohibitively complex.
 Some circuits (typically those closest to the pump) will be favored by higher than required flows at the expense of other circuits that will have underflows.

+Control valves may temporarily help by gradually reducing the flow in favoured circuits, thus allowing unfavored circuits to achieve the correct flow.
+This will however cause long delays in reaching the set temperature in the building after night setback and will make the installation very inefficient.